-Ideally, the gender responsive financial needs assessment would be done in tandem with other key assessments such as the market assessment, gender and social inclusion assessment.
-This could involve a secondary data review and qualitative data collection such as gender desegregated focus group discussions (FGDs) and Key Informant Interviews (KIIs).
+A Gender Responsive Financial Needs Assessment could involve a secondary data review and qualitative data collection such as gender desegregated focus group discussions (FGDs) and Key Informant Interviews (KIIs).
 If there are not enough resources, the project could use available secondary data such as World Vision data or another organization's data for assistance only.
-Assessment data can support the adaptation of the curriculum into the local context and support better preparation, training and achieve the expected changes and impact.
 The assessment at a minimum should identify the key financial competency gaps for women and men, as well as map potential partners, ideally Financial Service Providers (FSPs).
 There should be attention paid to embedding a gender lens to identify the different barriers for women and men.
+It is important to engage with potential private sector partners as soon as possible in order to determine their identity, level of interest and when they would wish to become involved.
+If they are interested and want to help conduct the training (see Option B in Step 6), the partner/s may also wish to participate in aspects such as the market assessment and adaptation of the manual.
+An example of private sector participation occurred in Indonesia when an FSP, in this case a credit union, provided the training, as they saw the value of GIFT for their clients and, in turn, for the FSP's competitive position in the marketplace.